marensajdaras/chatbot_gemini_llm/README.md

 -> file11.py is one loop conversation with the gemini model, a simple way to connect with the model with an api key

 -> file12.py is with many loops, so you can create a full conversation with the ai agent (gemini model) and can exit the loop with keyword 'exit'

+-> file13.py is an updated version of file12.py, but with added memory and with a new conversation chain to create an chain of interactions with ai agent